jonathanzhou0/clonetrack/README.md

 # CloneTrack
-CloneTrack is an application that plans and tracks experiments for the traditional molecular cloning workflow.
+CloneTrack is a Python library that plans and tracks experiments for the traditional molecular cloning workflow.

 ## Molecular cloning
 Molecular cloning is a very common set of experimental methods in molecular biology that is used to assemble and replicate recombinant DNA molecules.
 The workflow is generally as follows: